 The information on this page applies only to fully online courses.
 Web-supported and hybrid courses are not subject to course request deadlines or Quality Assurance review.

-For calendar year 2017 courses, we are continuing to accept any requests for new or delegated web-supported and partially online master courses.
-The only fully online requests that will be accepted for 2017 are those based upon a temporary/limited delegation of an existing fully online-approved master course.
+For Spring, Summer and Fall 2019 courses, we are continuing to accept any requests for new or delegated web-supported and partially online master courses.
+The only fully online requests that will be accepted for Spring, Summer and Fall 2019 are those based upon a temporary/limited delegation of an existing fully online-approved master course.
+Requests to develop new fully online courses from scratch or from a permanent (full delegation) copy of any existing course are being accepted for a delivery term of Spring 2020 or later.

 All of the dates below apply to new, fully online courses under development.
 This could be a course you created from scratch, adapted from a permanent (full delegation) copy of your own existing course, or permanently borrowed (full delegation) from another instructor’s existing course.